• Skip to main content

 Storage for your daily items

-Just as you did with your make up, create a storage solution for the items you use on a daily basis to get ready.
-For me, this includes any daily medication, my hairbrush, a couple of ponytail holders, hair product, a sleeve of my daily contacts, toothpaste, floss, deodorant and my three pieces of make-up.
-I don’t have a separate storage for my daily make-up because I don’t wear that much make-up.
+Just as you did with your makeup, create a storage solution for the items you use on a daily basis to get ready.
+For me, this includes any daily medication, my hairbrush, a couple of ponytail holders, hair products, a sleeve of my daily contacts, toothpaste, floss, deodorant, and my three pieces of make-up.
+I don’t have a separate storage for my daily make-up because I don’t wear that much makeup.
 I use a simple basket for all these items, and it gets stored under the sink.

 I store my flatiron in a flatiron case, and I love it!
 This is probably the last piece of clutter I got off of my bathroom counter, and it was simply because I had nowhere to put my flatiron while still warm.
 This case also works amazing when you are traveling.